privacygmail cleanupemail security

 4. CASA 2 certified

-• Google independently verified security
+• Google independently verified the security

 • Annual comprehensive audits required